 Throughout the natural menstrual cycle the levels of these hormones fluctuate.
 During the cycle, the levels of progesterone and estrogens also change in relation to each other.
 See the image below for how these levels change throughout the cycle.

-This happens as part of being a healthy fertile woman.
-Those who suffer menstrual migraines may be sensitive to the changes in their estrogen level relative to progesterone.
+This occurs as part of being a healthy fertile woman.
+Women with menstrual migraine attacks may be sensitive to the changes in their estrogen level relative to progesterone.

-If this balance is slightly off for what your body requires, then you may have uncomfortable physical symptoms such as PMS, breast tenderness, headaches and, in susceptible women, migraines.
+If this balance is slightly off for what your body requires, then you may have uncomfortable physical symptoms such as PMS, breast tenderness, headaches and, in susceptible women, migraine attacks.

-Timing is important because it can impact how best to treat your menstrual migraines.
+Timing is important because it can impact how best to treat each case of menstrual migraine.
 Below are different hormonal states that may be causing your regular menstrual migraine.

 - If it occurs just prior to the onset of menstruation then it may be due to the natural drop in progesterone levels.

-- Headaches can also occur at ovulation, when estrogen and other hormones peak.
+- Headaches and migraine attacks can also occur at ovulation, when estrogen and other hormones peak.